wil3/wil3.github.io/_posts/2017-8-22-gazebo-sitl.md

 # Modifications
-Now that we've walked through all the pieces needed for Betaflight with SITL we will want to make some modifications to either our world, or quadcopter.
+Now that we've walked through all the pieces needed for Betaflight SITL we will want to make some modifications to either our world, or quadcopter, after all everything is open source!
 Thus far everything is included in the Gazebo installation (obviously excluding Betaflight).
-Gazebo exposes some [environment variables](http://gazebosim.org/tutorials?tut=components) allowing us to specify our own locations for models, worlds, plugins, etc.
+Gazebo exposes some [environment variables](http://gazebosim.org/tutorials?tut=components) allowing us to specify our own locations for models, worlds, plugins, etc. So  set these environment variables, clone/fork these repos, and get hacking!